 We also use a secondary anaesthetic on the area which provides further numbing.
 This is a quick acting gel that further relieves pain and/or swelling and can contain bleeding if there is any.
 It has 5% Lidocaine hydrochloride, 2% Tetracaine and 0.02% Epinephrine.

 Some people receiving scar camouflage micropigmentation don’t require any anaesthetic at all as they are able to tolerate the needle intrusion into the skin because the scarred area has already been de-sensitised.

 Some women experience more pain during a procedure when they are having a period.
 This can also occur if people are particularly tired or under a lot of stress.

 A: Cosmetic and medical tattooing helps all sorts of people, anyone who wishes to boost their confidence and/or self-esteem by changing their appearance.
 Whether it is from trauma, accident, disease, cancer, hereditary conditions or aging.

-A: Yes but The New Zealand Blood Service requires you wait at least 6 months.
+A: Yes but The New Zealand Blood Service requires you wait at least 6 months

 A: You just need to avoid these treatments 1 month before and 1 month after the micropigmentation procedure.

 A: If you have had shingles it is still possible to have micropigmention as long as the area to be tattooed is not in the region of the shingles.
 But you should wait at least 6 months post the condition before having a cosmetic enhancement.